 ⚡ Video Platforms

-Online video platforms allow users to watch, upload, and share videos over the internet, often providing additional features such as live streaming and monetization.
+Online video platforms allow users to watch, upload, and share video content over the Internet through web-based players and applications.

 ⭐ Most Popular in 2026